 A conviction can result in up to 5 years in prison and fines of up to $5,000, unless it is a Schedule V drug charge, in which case the penalties could be up to a year in jail and a fine of up to $1,000.

-Contact an attorney immediately to ensure your freedom and escape legal penalties.
+Contact our Miami criminal defense attorney immediately to ensure your freedom and escape legal penalties.
 Call (305) 928-1669 or fill out our online contact form if you are in Miami.
 Call 954-737-3004 if you are in Broward County.
 Se habla español.